cri-docs/cri-docs.github.io/src/content/text/converted_from_word.md

 * Dyer, Richard: White, London 2017.
 * Fanon, Frantz: Black Skin, White Masks, New York 1952.
 * Fernandez-Sacco, Ellen: Check Your Baggage: Resisting Whiteness in Art History, in: Art Journal 60 (4), 2001, S. 58–61.
-* Fields, Karen E.; Fields, Barbara J.: Racecraft – The Soul of Inequality in American Life, London, New York 2014, S. 146–147.
+* Fields, Karen E.; Fields, Barbara J.: Racecraft – The Soul of Inequality in American Life, London; New York 2014, S. 146–147.
-* Fine, Michelle; Weis, Lois; Powell, Linda C.; Wong, L. Mun (Hg.): Off White: Readings on Race, Power, and Society, New York 1997.
+* Fine, Michelle; Weis, Lois; Powell, Linda C.; Wong, L. Mun (Hg.): Off White.
+Readings on Race, Power, and Society, New York 1997.
 * Flensner, Karin; Von der Lippe, Marie: «Safe from what and safe for whom?» Eine kritische Diskussion der konzeptuellen Metapher des ‹sicheren Raums›, in: Intercultural Education 30 (3), 2019, S. 275–288.
-* Frankenberg, Ruth: White Women, Race Matters: The Social Construction of Whiteness.
-Minnesota 1993.
+* Frankenberg, Ruth: White Women, Race Matters: The Social Construction of Whiteness, Minnesota 1993.
 * Gamberi, Valentina: Decolonising Museums: South-Asian Perspectives, in: Journal of the Royal Asiatic Society 29 (2), 2019, S. 201–218.
 * Garfinkel, Harold: Ethnomethodology’s Program, in: Social Psychology Quarterly 59 (1), 1996, S. 5–21.
-* Garfinkel, Harold: Studies in Ethnomethodology.
-Cambridge 1967.
+* Garfinkel, Harold: Studies in Ethnomethodology, Cambridge 1967.
 * Gayed, Andrew: Cross-Cultural Museum Bias: Undoing Legacies of Whiteness in Art Histories, in: Asian Diasporic Visual Cultures and the Americas 7 (1–2), 2022, S. 77–101.
 * Griem, Madeleine; Allen, Douglas L.: Challenging Whiteness and Storytelling in Museums: An Examination of Racial Representation in Kansas City Heritage Institutions, in: Southeastern Geographer 62 (1), 2022, S. 8–24.
 * Hage, Ghassan: White Nation: Fantasies of White Supremacy in a Multicultural Society, New York 2012.
 * Hill, David: Communication as a moral vocation: Safe space and freedom of speech, in: The Sociological Review 68 (1), 2020, S. 3–16.
-* Huff, Lea: Museum Decolonization: Moving Away from Narratives Told by the Oppressors, University of Washington, School of Marine and Environmental Affairs, 31.05.2022, < <https://smea.uw.edu/currents/museum-decolonization-moving-away-from-narratives-told-by-the-oppressors>>, Stand: 31.05.2024.
+* Huff, Lea: Museum Decolonization: Moving Away from Narratives Told by the Oppressors, University of Washington, School of Marine and Environmental Affairs, 31.05.2022, <<https://smea.uw.edu/currents/museum-decolonization-moving-away-from-narratives-told-by-the-oppressors>>, Stand: 31.05.2024.
 * Janes, Robert R.: Museums in a Troubled World – Renewal, Irrelevance or Collapse?
 London 2009.
 * Karina, Alírio: Against and beyond the Museum, in: Third Text 36 (6), 2022, S. 651–662.
 * Kassim, Sumaya: Museums are Temples of Whiteness, in: Flores, Tatiana; San Martín, Florencia; Villaseñor Black, Charlene (Hg.): The Routledge Companion to Decolonizing Art History, New York 2024, S. 128–138.